Why is weightlifting beneficial for seniors?

 Give us a call at 888-539-1633 or leave a comment below if you have any questions.

 Joey Hinojosa graduated from the University of Texas-Pan American with a bachelor’s degree in journalism and graduated from Texas Tech University with a master’s degree in mass communications.
-He joined the Empower Brokerage team in 2022 as a digital content writer and editor.
+He joined the Empower Brokerage team in 2022 as a marketing specialist – editor.